You may want to install a solar electrical system, an extra cell phone booster, a Wi-Fi antenna, or TV and cell antennas.

 There are three options you can use to protect your wires against bad weather conditions.
 You can use a cable gland, a cable box, or a PVC conduit.

 The first option is to take a 1-inch PVC conduit and insert it into the hole.
 Leave most of it above the surface.
 Then it would be best if you used a sealant around it.

 You can place the PVC cover plate on top.
 This way, you’ll prevent condensation or moisture from getting in your RV.

 This method works well if you have only one or two wires to run through the roof.

 SealProof’s Liquid-tight Conduits are especially useful, and they come with the connectors you need to make everything tight and neat.
 They’re also easy to cut and very flexible.

 - Use with Sealproof straight or right angle connectors; can be used with any Type B metallic or nonmetallic conduit connectors.
 50% lighter than metallic conduits, no sharp edges or burrs

-- Resists corrosion, abrasion, oil, water, acid, metal shavings, and rough environments; resists abuse, pull and crushing; outdoor, sunlight resistant, direct burial.
+- Sealproof Made in USA flexible PVC conduit resists corrosion, abrasion, oil, water, acid, metal shavings, and rough environments; resists abuse, pull and crushing; outdoor, sunlight resistant, direct burial.

 - Applications: HVAC Equipment, machine tools, marine equipment, motors and controls, printing equipment, pumps, refrigeration equipment, transformer connections, outdoor lighting